 Our calendar kicks off with the Fresher’s Week Smoker in the New Cellars, the ultimate showcase of the best of what Cambridge comedy has to offer; it’s always a raucous night, packing out the cellars to nearly dangerous levels.
 Also in Michaelmas is the Sticky Floor Smoker, so-called because the floor of the Cellars is – as popular opinion apparently had it at some point – somewhat sticky.
 I don’t think it’s sticky at all.
 But putting that aside it’s always a rollicking fine evening, where the University’s finest stand-ups and sketch acts share a bill with comedy debutants and home-grown Pembroke heroes.
 Meanwhile the infamous Pembroke Pantomime is getting underway, written, directed and produced entirely by first-years.
 It rounds off the term in traditional fashion with a fizz-banging festive hour of willy references, outrageous Peterhouse-baiting, and a mass-rendition of “I’m Loving Pembroke Instead”.

 In Lent Term the big event is the Black Tie Smoker, a very swanky and rather well-dressed affair that takes place in the Old Library.
 Fine wine on entrance, followed by a splendid evening of comedy, with a £50 prize for the audience’s favourite act.
 First come, first served!
 Not forgetting of course the Lady Smoker, our annual celebration of the scene’s finest, funniest female and non-binary acts.
 Easter Term is the time everybody is quailing in the looming shadow of their exams, but help is always at hand with the Golden Gods Smoker, where bleary-eyed students may drag their sorely aching brains away from revision for an hour or two to forget everything and drown their sorrows in a cracking night of stand-up comedy.

 Not only that, but many times throughout the year, Pembroke produces a vast variety of comedy shows in its inimitable New Cellars, written by talent from all across the university.
-Recent runaway successes such as Bafflesmash, Quinoa, Mavericks, Revelations, Babushka, Full Frontal Prudity, Good Gravy and Banged Up! have established the Pembroke Players as the home of burgeoning sketch talent.
+Recent runaway successes such as Bafflesmash, Quinoa, Mavericks, Laugh Why Don’t You, Babushka, Disposables, Good Gravy and Frank & Cynthia have established the Pembroke Players as the true hotbed of sketch talent.